 Friday and Saturday - Visitor's Center

 This Butterfly House exhibit provides a memorable and unique experience for our Earth Fair visitors.
-Experience the joy of walking among live monarch butterflies and enjoy their beauty as they fly inside a screened enclosure while you hand-feed them.
+Experience the joy of walking among live butterflies and enjoy their beauty as they fly inside a screened enclosure while you hand-feed them.
 Examine butterflies up close in all stages of their life cycle.

 Saturday, Columbus Bible Church